 But Two Rock isn’t the only option in the Dumble-arena.
-There are a number of companies that build Dumble style amplifiers, at a variety of different prices.
-Arguably, the most popular runner-up to the Two-Rock amongst Mayer fans is the one of the Ceriatone Overtone models.
+There are a number of companies that build Dumble-style amplifiers, at a variety of different prices.
+Arguably, the most popular runner-up to the Two-Rock amongst Mayer fans is one of the Ceriatone Overtone models.

 Ceriatone Overtone Special (Dumble Clone)

 These Ceriatone amps are made in Malaysia, can be had for under $2,000, and sound fantastic: